This is the Software Development archive that covers a lot of material concerning the art and science of developing

 Free spins for everyone!
 Whooo!
 The game is in debug mode so the number of free spins you get at the beginning is set to maximum.
 Normally the free spins would accrue over time as you play the game.

 I am currently working on an iOS game, developed in Unity, for release around the end of January on the iOS app store. iPhone 4 and iPhone 5 is the initial release target, and then an enhanced version for iPad and then on to Android.
-I thought I would show off the early beta release… Continue reading the rest of “Lucky Ace Slots – My next iOS game.”
+I thought I would show off the early beta release… Continue reading the remainder of “Lucky Ace Slots – My next iOS game.”

 Just some super simple game prototypes I put together for helping people out on the Unity forums.
 Snowboarding Demo The Core Video Poker Word Search Zombies Zombie Zeppelin Defense

 Looks like I have managed to snag a place at Angelhack 2012 in Los Angeles this coming December over at CrossCampus.
 If you are going to be there and need a back-end/front-end software engineer for your team, hit me up.

 I’ve got Kiln, Mercurial, TortoiseSVN, SlikSVN, Git and TortoiseHg all installed on my Windows 7 workstation and they all hate each other and won’t play nice at times.
 A couple of weeks ago I updated Mercurial, didn’t give it much thought but started noticing two glaring error messages in my console window: *** failed to… Continue reading the rest of “Fixing Kiln when you get DLL FAILED TO LOAD.”